Graduate students contact the Graduate School for diploma information.

 I don't plan to attend commencement, where can I get a diploma cover?

 Diploma covers are issued at commencement ceremonies.
-If you do not plan to attend commencement, you can purchase a cover from the Western Alumni House (corner of Oak and High Streets, 360-650-3353).
+If you do not plan to attend commencement, you can purchase a cover at the Western City Center (the Herald Building at 1155 N. State Street, 360-650-3353).

 I am looking for information about Certificates of Achievement, where can I find that?